djnedrelid/ConvertToHEVCpp/README.md

 ## ConvertToHEVC++ | H.265/HEVC Konverter for Windows

-Last updated in April 2024 with automated downmixing surround sound to stereo!
+Last updated in September 2024 with automated downmixing surround sound to stereo!
 Scroll down for a complete changelog.
 Some information in norwegian follows first.

 Konverter mapper fra eksempelvis h264 til h265/HEVC for plassbesparing.